vmikk/GSMc-Fungi.github.io/docs/index.md

-# The Global Soil Mycobiome consortium
+# The Global Soil Microbiome consortium

 ## About

-## Header 2
+## Publications

+Collaborators